filename

 Components = [file:name_all()]

-Joins a list of file name
+Joins a list of file name with directory

 separators.
 If one of the elements of

-includes an absolute path, for example "/xxx"
+includes an absolute path, for example "/xxx",

 the preceding elements, if any, are removed from the result.